 In 2013, Samsung kicked off the foldable OLED market, sort of, when it announced its YOUM flexible OLED brand, showing off several flexible OLED prototypes - including a foldable phone/tablet.
 Samsung never used the YOUM brand name again, but Samsung has continued to develop its foldable OLED technology.

 In 2015 we started hearing the first reports of Samsung's Project Valley.
 Samsung hoped to release its first foldable device in 2016, but the company faced many challenges including problems with the substrate and the software and user interface.
-In early 2018, Samsung Display seemed to have overcome most of its challenges, and the company started showing an almost-ready first prototype in private meetings.
-Several Samsung officials have committed to an 2018 launch, and according to our information Samsung Display is set to begin foldable OLED production in November 2018.
+In 2019 the company is finally set to introduce its first device, the Samsung Galaxy F (F for foldable)

 In September 2018, Chinese smartphone maker Nubia unveiled its first foldable device, the Nubia Alpha.
 The Alpha uses a tall and slim foldable OLED and turns from a slim phone to a wearable smartwatch.
 Nubia claims that the device will ship in China by the end of 2018.
-The producer of the Nubia Alpha's display is China-based Visionox, who may yet become the world's first foldable OLED producer if Nubia does indeed release its device by the end of 2018.
+The producer of the Nubia Alpha's display is China-based Visionox.
+Visionox is also supplying the OLEDs to Xiaomi's prototypes.

 Besides Samsung, Visionox and BOE, other display makers have demonstrated foldable OLEDs, but it seems that none are as mature as Samsung and BOE.
 LG Display has been reportedly collaborating with Apple, Google and Microsoft on this project (this hasn't been confirmed) but its plans are to release its first panel only in 2020.
 Tianma also demonstrated foldable OLEDs in 2018, and so did Everdisplay and Royole- but it does not seem as if these companies are ready to begin production in the near future.